We're updating our terminology in Jira

 Make sure you have enough production deployment data

-Check your project and issue-level permissions
+Check your project and work-level permissions

 Only the project admin can enable the Reports feature from the Project settings.